 or over twenty years I've enjoyed my work with individuals, couples, families, and groups, helping people successfully change their lives, feel good about themselves, let go of painful pasts and the blocks and barriers.
+I offer compassion, direction and respect for your journey.

 I graduated Summa Cum Laude, as a University Scholar, from The University of Pittsburgh in 1993.
 In 1995, I completed a Master's of Social Work with high honors.
 Afterwards I taught Cultural Diversity at The University of Pittsburgh Graduate School of Social Work as an adjunct professor while working as a therapist.